adessoAG/applicationProtocol/src/markdown/ReadMe.md

 }
 ```
  The application protocol is input to receive private information and it is output, to be able to forward all information inclusive appendixes of
  different responsibilities.
 The annotation @Emulated tells the system, that it has to do some magic with this interface.
-The annotation @Implementation tells the beans which should be used.
+The annotation @Implementation tells the magic behind the scene which beans which should be used.

  The signature of the BasePriceCalculator could be like this:
 ```java